JohT/code-graph-analysis-examples/README.md

 <!-- /TOC -->

-## :rocket: Pipeline for TypeScript Code
+## :rocket: TypeScript Code Pipeline

 This example demonstrates how to analyze TypeScript code in a GitHub Workflows pipeline.